Municipal Guide Florida Polk · Lakeland / Winter Haven

 Simplify Polk County permitting with Alliance Permitting

 Polk County's I-4 corridor growth — homes, distribution centers, and commercial build-outs — keeps the Building Division busy.
-Alliance Permitting is a permit expediter for Polk County — our permit expediting services pair AI-driven document review with experts who know the Access Portal and the county's review process, so your Lakeland- and Winter Haven-area submissions move faster.
+Alliance Permitting is a permit expediter for Polk County — our permit expediting services in Florida pair AI-driven document review with experts who know the Access Portal and the county's review process, so your Lakeland- and Winter Haven-area submissions move faster.

 250K+Permits approved